Public Relations | Alfond Campus

 Officially announced at a press conference at the Blaine House in Augusta on Jan.
-23 2012, the acquisition sets the stage for a new chapter of growth at KVCC that will dominate affairs at the College for many years to come.
+23 2012, the acquisition set the stage for a new chapter of growth at KVCC that will dominate affairs at the College for many years to come.

-In May of last year, the new campus was officially named KVCC’s Harold Alfond Campus to acknowledge the generosity of the late philanthropist Harold Alfond and the Foundation that bears his name.
+In May of 2012, the new campus was officially named KVCC’s Harold Alfond Campus to acknowledge the generosity of the late philanthropist Harold Alfond and the Foundation that bears his name.

 The property includes a mix of fields, woods, and wetlands on the west side of U.S. Route 201 roughly bounded to the south by Green Road and to the north by Martin Stream.
 The parcel also includes frontage on the Kennebec River to the east of 201.

-Major structures acquired include the Alfond/Averill School building, the Alfond Recreation Center, Moody Memorial Chapel, and the former Good Will-Hinckley farm.
-Numerous smaller structures are also part of the purchase.
+Major structures acquired include the Alfond/Averill School building, the Alfond Recreation Center, Moody Memorial Chapel, and numerous smaller structures.

 KVCC also acquired the former Good Will-Hinckley farm - a 120-acre property that has now been revitalized and is central to new farm-to-table programs in sustainable agriculture, culinary arts, and food science.

 The campus took a huge step forward in the fall of 2013 as KVCC broke ground on a new, 16,500 square-foot classroom and laboratory building that was completed during the 2014 fall semester.
 It is the first new building on the campus and has been named the KVCC Center for Science and Agriculture.